Nikybot/Nikybot/README.md

 ## Projects

 ### Kinetic-7
 A robotic arm designed for precision tasks.
 It's equipped with servos, motors, and a custom-built control system.
-This project is one of my most ambitious, and I’m learning a lot while building it!
+This project is one of my most ambitious, and I’m learning a lot while building it

 ### ByteForge 1000
 A cyberdeck built with a Raspberry Pi and various components.
 It’s a portable, customizable computing setup for personal and professional use, designed with a sleek and functional design.

-### OptiLink
+### OptiLink v1.0
 A project focused on **fiber optic data transmission**.
 It uses an emitter and receiver to demonstrate how data can be transmitted via fiber optics.

 ### SolarMBOT X